 - To foster links between sponsors and the wine industry.

 The Geelong Wine Show culminates in an Awards Presentation Dinner to present and showcase our trophy winners.
 This year’s event will be held at the local award winning Truffleduck in Fyansford.

-Enjoy a delicious menu featuring premium local ingredients, served alongside our trophy winning wines, with a guest presenter and award presentations throughout the evening.
+Enjoy a delicious menu featuring premium local ingredients, served alongside our trophy winning wines.
+This years dinner is proudly catered for by Truffleduck.